Sign Up For My

 The reason why I decided to go looking to buy websites was because I was not satisfied with the income I was generating from blogging.
-I was making about about $2,000 to $4,000 per month, no small amount for most bloggers, but I was still frustrated with the slow growth that is the nature for most blogs.
-This was back in the latter half of 2006.
+I was making about $2,000 to $4,000 per month, no small amount for most bloggers, but I was still frustrated with the slow growth that is the nature of most blogs.

 I wanted to use the revenue generated from blogging and reinvest it to accelerate my income growth, but I was wary of increasing my labor as a result of any purchases.
-I had already experienced what happens after buying another blog when I acquired SmallBusinessBranding.com back in December 2005.
+I had already experienced what happens after buying another blog when I acquired SmallBusinessBranding.com.

 There is only so much blogging one person can do, and if you read through the archives of this blog you will see I have thought considerably about using blogs as a passive income source and eventually changed the structure of Small Business Branding to reflect a better model (see How To Outsource Your Blogging for details and also my series on professional blogging as a sustainable business model).